snuzy/make/src/readme.txt

 == Changelog ==

+= 1.9.12 - July 3 2018 =
+* Bug fix: Icons in List format builder were not displaying.

 = 1.9.11 - Jun 20 2018 =
 * Improvement: Upgraded Font Awesome from v4 to the latest v5.
 * Bug fix: Format builder buttons hover background color and text color was not applying to button.